tc39/proposal-built-in-modules/README.md

 > Question: Is this a weak argument?
 Engines already do lazy startup shenanigans

 Some standard library functions can be done in regular JavaScript, which is currently already the case.
-Moving functionality from external libraries (like lodash or ramda) allows them to tap into native code (C++) for heavy lifting and performance consious code.
+Moving functionality from external libraries (like Lodash or Ramda) allows them to tap into native code (C++) for heavy lifting and performance consious code.

 Pages and applications furthermore don't have to include shared libraries anymore which helps with download speed and parse speed.